ibexa/documentation-developer/docs/guide/http_cache.md

 !!! note "Documentation reflects ezplatform-http-cache v1.0 and up"

     This page reflects how `ezplatform-http-cache` v1.0 works, bundled with eZ Platform v2.5.9 and up.
-    To see documentation  on how `ezplatform-http-cache` v0.9 works, see 1.13LTS HttpCache documentation.
+    To see documentation on how `ezplatform-http-cache` v0.9 works, see eZ Platform 1.13LTS HttpCache documentation.

 ## Overview

-eZ Platform provides out of the box highly advance caching features needed for its own content views, taking advantage of sophisticated techniques to make Varnish & Fastly act as _the_ view cache for the system.
-This, and other features allows eZ Platform to be scaled up serve high traffic websites & applications, which also have busy publishing activity by large editorial teams.
+eZ Platform provides out of the box highly advanced caching features needed for its own content views, taking advantage of sophisticated techniques to make Varnish & Fastly act as _the_ view cache for the system.
+This and other features allow eZ Platform to be scaled up to serve high traffic websites & applications, which also have busy publishing activity by large editorial teams.

-This is done via it's own [ezplatform-http-cache](https://github.com/ezsystems/ezplatform-http-cache) bundle, which extends [friendsofsymfony/http-cache-bundle](https://foshttpcachebundle.readthedocs.io/en/1.3/) which in turn extends [Symfony HTTP cache](http://symfony.com/doc/3.4/http_cache.html).
+This is done via its own [ezplatform-http-cache](https://github.com/ezsystems/ezplatform-http-cache) bundle, which extends [friendsofsymfony/http-cache-bundle](https://foshttpcachebundle.readthedocs.io/en/1.3/) which in turn extends [Symfony HTTP cache](http://symfony.com/doc/3.4/http_cache.html).

 For content view responses coming from eZ Platform itself, this means: